165 N. State Street,

 Styles: Streamline Moderne

 - Oct 13, 2003 — Loop/Telenews Theatre Gets Temporary Stay of Demolition

 Originally known as the Telenews Theater when it opened on December 23, 1939, this small theater was once the place where moviegoers could see a couple of cartoons, a newsreel, a comical short, and the famous “March of Time” news reports, all in a single hour.

 Keeping with its newsy theme, a United Press teletype clacked away in the lobby where an usher would spike the copy on the wall behind the machine.

 In the mid-to-late-1960’s, the theater began to show a lot of B-grade films as well as Russ Meyer-type adult films, in addition to continuing to screen first-run features.
 The theater thrived during this mixed-format programming.
-The Loop Theater closed in 1978.
+The Loop Theater closed April 2, 1978.

 For years, the former Loop Theater had housed a retail store but had been vacant for some time.
 The building was demolished in November and December 2005 to make way for a mixed-use 31-story high rise originally called MoMo (for Modern Momentum), but now called the Joffrey Tower, for the Joffrey Ballet, which is now housed in the building.
 The tower also is home to the Residences at the Joffrey Tower condominiums and two floors of retail space.

 Just login to your account and subscribe to this theater.